Make a CollageLiam Kapel

 Never forget about your pets.
 A collage of the animals that matter in your life are something that you will cherish forever.

-Use the collage concept to create great photo documentaries of the big moments in your life.
-Here, flikr user Don Le creates a wonderful wedding collage.
+Use the collage concept to create great photo documentaries of the big moments in your life, such as a wedding.

 There are limitless opportunities for collage making.
 And don’t let not having any ideas stand in your way.
 No matter how much you plan, it always starts with putting in the first piece, so choose something and build upon that idea.
 Eventually, you’ll have something great, or crazy, or funny, or sad, or beautiful or whatever!